Rice University: Student life

+Rice University's 300 acre campus is located in Houston's Museum District and surrounded by greenery, adjacent to Hermann Park, Rice Village, and the Texas Medical Center.
+Hermann Park features many attractions, including the Houston Museum of Natural Science, Miller Outdoor Theatre, and a municipal golf course.
+The Houston METRORail system provides access to downtown's theatre and nightlife district and Reliant Park, with a station located adjacent to the university's main gate.
+In 2008, Rice University joined the Zipcar program, providing two vehicles to offer more transportation options for students who do not have access to a vehicle.

 Residential colleges

 In 1957, Rice University implemented a residential college system, which was proposed by the university's first president, Edgar Odell Lovett.
 The system was inspired by existing systems in place in England and at several other universities in the United States.
 The existing residences known as East, South, West, and Wiess Halls became Baker, Will Rice, Hanszen, and Wiess Colleges, respectively.

 List of residential colleges

 Below is a list of residential colleges in order of founding: